celo-org/docs/blog/24-02-2023-0x-swap-dapp/build-a-fullStack-token-swap-application-on-celo-using-react-and-0x-api.md

 Inside the `App.jsx`, we have the `NavbarComponent` and the `SelectTokenModal` imported at the top.

-We have some simple state management and corresponding functions as shown below:
+We have some simple state management and corresponding functions as shown below;

 ```js
 ...